Huzar v Jet2.com: History of the case

 The Defendant also argued that events found outside of maintenance were extraordinary and that these events were unforeseen, unexpected and unpredictable.
 Mr Huzar argued that a technical problem as this, caused by wear and tear, is an event which is inherent in the normal running of an airline and whether it is unexpected is inutile.
-Furthermore, he argued the wear and tear affecting the aircraft is firmly within the air carrier’s actual control.
+Furthermore, he argued the wear and tear affecting the aircraft is firmly within the air carrier's actual control.
 In the absence of any external cause the technical problem must not be extraordinary.

 In paragraphs 27 and 28 of his judgment Judge Platts found:

-“Against that background I am persuaded that in this case the cause of delay or cancellation was the need to resolve the technical problem which had been identified.
+"Against that background I am persuaded that in this case the cause of delay or cancellation was the need to resolve the technical problem which had been identified.
 That being the case, in my judgment it does not matter how the technical problem was identified.
 Whether it was identified by routine maintenance (as was the case in Wallentin) or as a result of a warning light during flight (as in the present case) seems to me to be irrelevant.
 Equally and for that very reason the fact that it was unexpected and unforeseeable is also irrelevant.
 The reality is that once a technical problem is identified it is inherent in the normal activity of the air carrier to have to resolve that technical problem.
-Further, the resolution of the problem, as was demonstrated in this case, is entirely within the control of the carrier.“On such an analysis the delay caused by the resolution of an unexpected, unforeseen and unforeseeable technical problem cannot be said to be an extraordinary circumstance given the Wallentin test.
-Air carriers have to encounter and deal with such circumstances as part of running an airline just as the owner of a car has to encounter and deal with unexpected and unforeseen breakdowns of his car.”The appeal was successful and judgment was entered for Mr Huzar.
+Further, the resolution of the problem, as was demonstrated in this case, is entirely within the control of the carrier.

+"On such an analysis the delay caused by the resolution of an unexpected, unforeseen and unforeseeable technical problem cannot be said to be an extraordinary circumstance given the Wallentin test.
+Air carriers have to encounter and deal with such circumstances as part of running an airline just as the owner of a car has to encounter and deal with unexpected and unforeseen breakdowns of his car."

+The appeal was successful and judgment was entered for Mr Huzar.

 Jet2.com applied for leave to appeal to the Court of Appeal on 11 November 2013.
-Application was made on the grounds that Judge Platts had erred in law on the grounds he had found the resolution of a technical defect to be inherent and in suggesting it was irrelevant how the problem was identified.
+The application was made on the grounds that Judge Platts had erred in law on the grounds he had found the resolution of a technical defect to be inherent and in suggesting it was irrelevant how the problem was identified.
 The airline submitted that if a technical defect was found as a result of sabotage, terrorism or a manufacturing defect then it was an extraordinary circumstance as set out within the preamble to the Regulations.

-On 31 January 2014 the Lewison LJ granted leave to appeal, stating ‘The grounds of appeal raise an important point of principle which, as the judge said “does not admit to an easy answer”.’
+On 31 January 2014, Lewison LJ granted leave to appeal, stating 'The grounds of appeal raise an important point of principle which, as the judge said "does not admit to an easy answer".'

 The matter was listed at Court 68 of the Royal Courts of Justice on 22 May 2014.
 Each party was represented by a Queen's Counsel (QC) before Lord Justice Law, Lord Justice Elias and Lady Justice Gloster.